Your comfort is our top priority,so we'll respond quickly when

-There are four main ones used currently:
+There are four main sources used currently:

 Air-to-air